cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 - As long as we have funding, we finance students producing publications
   - Either during the study with a 20% paid work
   - Or after the thesis study, by recruiting full time for 3 months
-  - Financial compansation is not fixed, changes depending on our current funds
+  - Financial compensation is not fixed, changes depending on our current funds

 ### 3 Timeline